Mother of slain 'Baby Hope' says devastated by daughter's death in NYC: reports

 Two sources close to the case told Reuters that a Manhattan grand jury is reviewing evidence against Conrado Juarez, 52, a relative of the victim on her father's side, who was arrested on Saturday in connection with the case.

-Juarez confessed to the killing after more than 12 hours of interrogation, his court-appointed public defender, Michael Croce, said on Monday.
+Juarez confessed to the killing after more than 12 hours of interrogation, his court-appointed public defender, Michael Croce, said on Monday but added he will try to have the confession thrown out on the grounds that it was coerced.

 Castillo, meanwhile, is cooperating with investigators, one of the two sources told Reuters on Monday.